eliflali/Homework-Interview/README.md

 The News Category Analyzer is a Python script that processes news data and generates an HTML report of the top words in each news category.
 It is designed to work with a dataset containing news articles.

+## My assumptions
+- I removed numbers from words list, thinking this was not intended.
+- I removed one letter words for the same reason.
+- Changed html.py name to html_generator.py thinking it may cause some errors because html name might be used in various places of libraries.

 ## Prerequisites

 Before running the script, make sure you have the following prerequisites installed: